gabrielluciano/personal-blog/README.md

         200 (OK)

     Query parameters:
-        name - Matches all posts that have the value on its name slug - Matches all posts that have the value on its slug tag - Filter posts of a specific tag drafts - If true returns not published posts (requires admin role).
+        title - Matches all posts that have the value on its title slug - Matches all posts that have the value on its slug tag - Filter posts of a specific tag drafts - If true returns not published posts (requires admin role).
 Defaults to false